Introduction

 Note the jump in traits generated by the erosional interval in

-.
-Both time_to_strat
+my_adm.
+Both time_to_strat and

-return stratlist
+strat_to_time return stratlist and

-objects when applied to lists.
+timelist objects when applied to lists.
 These are like

 ordinary lists, but come with simplified plotting optionality, see

-and ?plot.timelist
+?plot.stratlist and ?plot.timelist for

 details.